arrrobase/RabbitPupilTracker/README.rst

 What is it?
 -----------

-A program to track pupils in close up shots of rabbit eyes.
+A program to track pupils in close up videos of rabbit eyes.
 Still in development.

 Latest Version